-Notes
+Notes:

-- (1) For the audit of the Company's annual financial statements and services normally provided by the principal auditor in connection with the Company's statutory and regulatory filings. - (2) For assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements and are not reported in (1), including accounting consultations and various agreed upon procedures. - (3) For tax compliance and tax consulting services. - (4) Fees other than the fees reported in (1) to (3) included services related to chain of custody and greenhouse gas offset projects.
+(1) For the audit of the Company's annual financial statements and services normally provided by the principal auditor in connection with the Company's statutory and regulatory filings.

+(2) For assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements and are not reported in (1), including accounting consultations and various agreed upon procedures.

+(3) Other assurance fees included services related to chain of custody and greenhouse gas offset projects.